lightward/mechanic-tasks/docs/auto-tag-customers-having-a-rolling-minimum-total-spend/README.md

 ## Documentation

 This task runs daily to maintain tags for any customers that have a certain spending threshold within a rolling period of order history.
 Useful for rewarding customers who keep a consistent spend total.
+Select to have the rolling spend calculated using either "Total sales" (_net sales + additional fess + duties + shipping charges + taxes_) or only "Net sales" (_gross sales - discounts - returns_).

-Optionally, choose to filter by customers who have a specific tag, or to run hourly instead of daily for increased tagging frequency.
+Optionally, choose to filter by customers who have a specific tag, or to run hourly instead of daily for increased tagging frequency, or to run the task in "Test mode".

+The "Test mode" option is highly recommended if you expect the task to make a lot of tagging changes (e.g. during initial set up), and you'd like to review the task run log of what it would do without making the actual tag updates.
+Just remember to turn off the test mode when you are ready for the daily (or hourly) scheduled task runs to make updates.

 ## Installing this task